 Nicotine is harmful.
 This is particularly true for young, developing brains.
 Nicotine use can stunt an adolescent’s ability to learn and affect their behavior.
 It lowers their ability to resist addiction, leading to more nicotine use.
 Nicotine also worsens conditions like depression and anxiety.

-If you have asthma, e-cigarette vapor can irritate your throat and lungs.
+If you have asthma, e-cigarette aerosol can irritate your throat and lungs.

 If you’re a smoker, vaping could support your habit, not break it.
-Instead of transitioning from cigarettes to e-cigarettes, many smokers end up using both.
+Instead of transitioning from cigarettes to e-cigarettes, some smokers end up using both.

 This increases their nicotine addiction instead of lessening it, he says.